TusharDahibhate/Devops-Project/README.md

 ## Setting up iTrust

-### Steps
-We have created 2 roles for setting up iTrust environment and build jobs:
-  * mysql
-  * itrust_env

-#### mysql
-- This role basically installs and configures mysql on the jenkins server.

-#### itrust_env
-itrust_env contains 3 playbooks:
-  * setup.yml
-    * Installs google chrome.
-    * Sets timezone to America/New_York
-    * Configures git email, username, ssh key.

- * git_tasks.yml
-    * This playbook clones the source repository from GitHub.
-    * Creates a bare repository which serves as the remote for the cloned repository.
-    * Congigures git push options.
-    * Copies the post receive hook to the bare repository.

- * jenkins_tasks.yml
-    * Copies the Jenkinsfile, db.properties, email.properties to the cloned repo.
-    * Configures Jenkins with database and email credentials.

 ### Initial setups:

 1. Navigate to the ansible-server directory and type vagrant up.
-This will create the VM.
+This will create the ansible server.
 2. Navigate to the jenkins-server directory and type vagrant up.
-This will create the VM.
+This will create the jenkins server.
 3. Login into the ansible-server using vagrant ssh.
-4. Create a private key using ssh-keygen.
+4. Create a ssh key using ssh-keygen.
-5. Login into the kenkins-server and copy the public key of the ansible-server into the. authorized_keys.
+5. Login into the jenkins-server and copy the public key of the ansible-server into the authorized_keys.
 6. On the ansible server, copy the private key into the /keys directory and name it jenkins-server_id_rsa.

 ### Setting up the secrets